Coworking Spaces Churn Rate: Benchmarks & Analysis

 What These Coworking Spaces Churn Numbers Mean

 Enterprise accounts - where a company books desks for an entire team - have materially lower churn than individual memberships because the decision to cancel requires organizational buy-in rather than a single person clicking a cancel button.
 Operators who dedicate sales resources to landing 5-20 person team accounts often achieve blended monthly churn below 4%.
+Remote-work policy shifts at the employer slide otherwise-engaged members into no-longer-needed cancellations independent of operator quality.

 Flex-plan operators that offer day passes and drop-in options alongside monthly memberships tend to see higher nominal churn but better lifetime value recovery: ex-members who become occasional drop-in visitors are worth more than accounts that simply lapse.
+Amenity complaints and crowding read as bugs-reliability failures in the physical-product sense - a single bad week of broken WiFi or unavailable rooms can end a year-old membership.

 Frequently Asked Questions